Skip to main content

 UnifiedToolDiscoveryManager:

-• Coordinates discovery across HTTP/SSE and stdio transport types
+• Coordinates tool discovery across both HTTP/SSE and stdio transport types

-• Merges tools from both managers into unified cache
+• Merges discovered tools from both managers into a unified cache

-• Routes discovery requests based on transport type
+• Routes discovery requests to the appropriate transport type

 • Provides single interface for MCP protocol handlers